smereczynski/SignalR-Chat/ARCHITECTURE.md

 - Messages composed offline accumulate in queue
 - On reconnection + join success, queued messages flush automatically
 - Proactive reconnect is attempted on `visibilitychange` (when becoming visible) and `online` events

+### Unread notification scheduling
+1. On message send, the server schedules a delayed check for that message using `UnreadNotificationScheduler`.
+2. After `Notifications:UnreadDelaySeconds` (default 60), the scheduler queries the message state.
+3. If the message is still unread by all recipients, it computes recipients:
+  - Primary: `room.users` when present
+  - Fallback: users whose `fixedRooms` contains the room name
+  - Excludes: the sender and any users in `message.readBy`
+4. `NotificationSender` sends one notification per recipient through the configured channels.

+Formatting contract:
+- Email subject: `New message`
+- Email body: `New message in #<room>`
+- SMS body: `New message in #<room>`
+- No message text is included to avoid leaking content through notifications.

 ## Build & Front-End Delivery
 - Source JS under `wwwroot/js/` is used directly in development and referenced by pages.
 Optional build tasks can create minified bundles in `wwwroot/js/dist/` for production testing; pages do not reference `dist` by default.